Sjeiti/ronvalstarnl/src/data/markdown/post_witnie-in-the-sky-with-diamonds.md

 <!--
-  id: 830
   date: 2011-02-02
   modified: 2011-02-02
   slug: witnie-in-the-sky-with-diamonds
   type: post
-  excerpt: Witnie in the sky with diamonds
   categories: illustration
   tags: Sketchbook pro
-  inCv:
-  inPortfolio:
-  dateFrom:
-  dateTo:
 -->

 # Witnie in the sky with diamonds